Hexing, Cursing, and Crossing: The Truth Behind Baneful Magic

 The Curse of Rosemary’s Baby

-Often when movies like Rosemary’s Baby are said to be cursed, it’s typically as a result of a marketing strategy; a means to boost ticket sales and they’re later found to be a simple publicity stunt.
-There are many who believe that all the negative happenings surrounding the production of the movie wasn’t just a little bad luck.
+Marketing strategies will lead promoters to invent or exaggerate details of unfortunate incidents to hype a film.
+These publicity stunts often boost ticket sales and are confirmed to be hoaxes later on.
+There are many who believe that all the negative happenings surrounding the production of the movie weren’t just a little bad luck.

 The Fall of Castle